 As people age, their risk of becoming injured or ill increases, and hospital stays may not always be the best solution for recovery.
 Being able to be at home for healing is much more comfortable, which can speed up the time it takes to recover.
-The only issue is that having home health care can be expensive, and most people can’t afford it.
+The only issue is that having Health care services and supplies a doctor decides you may receive in your home under a plan of care established by your doctor.
+Medicare only covers home health care on a limited basis as ordered... can be expensive, and most people can’t afford it.
 That’s why they wonder how they can qualify for home health care through Medicare.

 In this Medicare Wire article, we’ll go over the ins and out of Medicare’s coverage of home health care and options for financial assistance.